AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-setup-whoops-when-hiding-status.md

 ---
-title: "Status: Whoops error when hiding status"
+title: 'Status: Whoops error when hiding status'
-description: "When a user attempts to hide a status, the status is not hidden, and the user sees the Whoops error."
+description: When a user attempts to hide a status, the status is not hidden, and the user sees the Whoops error.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: d7313da4-b7a9-481e-803f-cac9b07854ab
 ---
 # Status: [!UICONTROL Whoops] error when hiding status

 >[!NOTE]